OPINION

 Tenn.Code Ann. § 29-21-102 (2000).
 The State argues that because the petitioner is “detained by virtue of process issued by a court of the United States,” the terms of the statute prohibit a petition for writ of habeas corpus in Tennessee.
 This contention, however, overlooks the fact that the petitioner is also detained by process issued by this state.
 Moreover, the phrase “committed or detained by virtue of process issued by a court of the United States” is modified by the phrase “in cases where such judges or courts have exclusive jurisdiction under the laws of the United States.”
 The United States District Court does not have exclusive jurisdiction over the petitioner’s state convictions.
 In consequence, it is our view that Tennessee Code Annotated section 29-21-102 does not prohibit the petitioner from seeking habeas corpus relief.
 Indeed, the interpretation advanced by the State would render meaningless the term “exclusive” in section 29-21-102.

 The State also submits that the petitioner is prohibited from seeking state habeas corpus relief by issues of supremacy, preemption, and comity.
-While the facts of this case may not appear to be particularly unique, few jurisdictions have considered this issue.
+While the facts of this ease may not appear to be particularly unique, few jurisdictions have considered this issue.
 There are a number of cases, beginning in the pre-Civil War era, which hold that the state writ of habeas corpus is not available to those restrained as a result of federal process.
-See, e.g., Ableman v.
-Booth, 62 U.S. (21 How.)
-506, 16 L.Ed.
-169 (1859).
-However, the question of whether an individual restrained of his liberty as a result of both state and federal process may seek the writ in state court to challenge only his state convictions is one of *363 first impression.
-The Court of Criminal Appeals relied upon two cases from the nineteenth century, Ableman, and In re Tarble, 80 U.S. (13 Wall.)
-397, 20 L.Ed.
-597 (1872), for the proposition that a state court may not inquire into the reasons for the detention of a federal prisoner.
-Each of these cases is, however, distinguishable.

 Both Ableman and Tarble involved the use of the state writ of habeas corpus to free an individual restrained of his liberty under the exclusive authority of the federal government.
 The petitioner in this case, however, is in custody under the authority of both the state and federal governments.
 He is serving both state and federal sentences at the same time.
 While we agree that the petitioner cannot challenge either the validity of his federal convictions or his imprisonment on those crimes through the state writ of habeas corpus, it is our view that he may use the writ to inquire into his state convictions, regardless of the place of his incarceration.

 This case does not involve issues of supremacy, preemption, or comity.
 The petitioner is not asking this state to assert control over a federal action.
 He seeks only to challenge the propriety of his imprisonment by virtue of the state sentences.
 The petitioner does not desire to compel federal action through the use of the writ.
 In this instance, the federal jailer who has custody of the petitioner serves a dual role of custodian for the state and the federal governments.
 By permitting the petitioner to serve both sentences in federal confinement, the federal authorities consented to this arrangement.
-See United States Dep't of Justice, Bureau of Prisons, Designation of State Institution for Service of Federal Sentence, Program Statement 5160.05(9) (Jan.
-16, 2003), available at http://www.bop.gov//policy/progstat/5160_ 005.pdf (last visited Apr.
-17, 2007) (stating that "[t]he Bureau will not, under ordinary circumstances . . . accept transfer of the inmate into federal custody for concurrent service").
+See United States Dep’t of Justice, Bureau of Prisons, Designation of State Institution for Service of Federal Sentence, Program Statement 5160.05(9) (Jan.
+16, 2003), available at httpiUwww. bop.gov/¡policyIprogstatl'5160-005.pdf (last visited Apr.
+17, 2007) (stating that “[t]he Bureau will not, under ordinary circumstances ... accept transfer of the inmate into federal custody for concurrent service”).
 One author provides an explanation:

-[T]here are two ways in which the federal sentence may be made concurrent *364 with the state sentence.
-First, the [Bureau of Prisons ("BOP")] may designate the state prison as the place of confinement for the federal term of imprisonment.
+[Tjhere are two ways in which the federal sentence may be made concurrent *364 with the state sentence.
+First, the [Bureau of Prisons (“BOP”) ] may designate the state prison as the place of confinement for the federal term of imprisonment.
 Second, the BOP may accept a state prisoner into federal custody when state officials offer to transfer a prisoner who has not fulfilled the state term of imprisonment.
-However, the BOP's authority to make the designation or to accept the prisoner is discretionary.
+However, the BOP’s authority to make the designation or to accept the prisoner is discretionary.

 Erin E. Goffette, Note, Sovereignty in Sentencing: Concurrent and Consecutive Sentencing of a Defendant Subject to Simultaneous State and Federal Jurisdiction, 37 Val.
 U.L.Rev.
 1035, 1057-58 (2003) (footnotes omitted).

-We do well to bear in mind the extraordinary prestige of the Great Writ, habeas corpus ad subjiciendum, in Anglo-American jurisprudence: "the most celebrated writ in the English law."
-It is "a writ antecedent to statute, and throwing its root deep into the genius of our common law. . . .
+We do well to bear in mind the extraordinary prestige of the Great Writ, habeas corpus ad subjiciendum, in Anglo-American jurisprudence: “the most celebrated writ in the English law.”
+It is “a writ antecedent to statute, and throwing its root deep into the genius of our common law....
 It is perhaps the most important writ known to the constitutional law of England, affording as it does a swift and imperative remedy in all cases of illegal restraint or confinement.
-It is of immemorial antiquity, an instance of its use occurring in the thirty-third year of Edward I."
+It is of immemorial antiquity, an instance of its use occurring in the thirty-third year of Edward I.”

 The Petitioner’s Claim